• Individual Investor

 Step 4.
 Add in inflation

-The average annual rate of inflation over the past century has been just over 3%.4 While the rate is currently higher, at a rate of 3%, your costs would double every 20 years.
+The average annual rate of inflation for more than a century is 3.28%.5 Using only a rate of 3%, your costs would nearly double every 20 years.

 This means that you may need: